The Big Picture

 Our Site is Password-Protected.
 What do We do?

 Well ask you to provide a generic password that we can pass on to the judges for the duration of the competition.
 (A generic password is easiest for us to administer, because judges are assigned randomly.)
-We also strongly encourage you to TEST the password you submit with your entry—surprisingly often, were given passwords that dont work, and this makes our judges cranky.
+We also strongly encourage you to TEST the password you submit with your entry— every year we’re given passwords that don’t work, and this makes our judges cranky.
+That is not a very good way to keep judges positive about your website.

 Judging and Scoring